ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 The Microsoft Store for Business (private store) allows organisations to purchase applications in larger volumes and customise which applications are available to users.
 Applications which are made available can either be distributed directly from the store or through a managed distribution approach.
 Applications which have been developed within the organisation can also be added and distributed as required.

-Licensing can also be managed through the Microsoft Store for Business and administrators can reclaim and reuse application licences.
+Licencing can also be managed through the Microsoft Store for Business and administrators can reclaim and reuse application licences.

 Microsoft Store Design Decisions for all agencies and implementation types.